-9 Eligible renabilitation and preservation activities - 570.202 (a) Types of buildings and improvements eligible for rehabilitation assistance.
-CDBG funds may be used to finance the rehabilitation of: □ Privately owned buildings and improvements for residential purposes; improvements to a single-family residential property which is also used as a place of business, which are required in order to operate the business, need not be considered to be rehabilitation of a commercial or industrial building, if the improvements also provide general benefit to the residential occupants of the building; □ Low-income public housing and other publicly owned residential buildings and improvements; □ Publicly or privately owned commercial or industrial buildings, except that the rehabilitation of such buildings owned by a private for-profit business is limited to improvements to the exterior of the building and the correction of code violations; □ Nonprofit-owned nonresidential buildings and improvements □ Manufactured housing when such housing that is part of the community's permanent housing stock. (b) Types of assistance.
-CDBG funds may be used to finance the following types of activities, and related costs: ' Assistance to private individuals and entities, including profit making and nonprofit organizations, to acquire for the purpose of rehabilitation, and to rehabilitate properties, for use or resale for residential purposes; ' □ Labor, materials, and other costs of rehabilitation of properties, including repair directed toward an accumulation of deferred maintenance, replacement of principal fixtures and components of existing structures, installation of security devices, including smoke detectors and dead bolt locks, and renovation through alterations, additions to, or enhancement of existing structures, which may be undertaken singly, or in combination; ' □ Loans for refinancing existing indebtedness secured by a property being rehabilitated; ' □ Improvements to increase the efficient use of energy in structures through such means as installation of storm windows and doors, siding, wall and attic insulation, and conversion, modification, or replacement of heating and cooling equipment, including the use of solar energy equipment; ' □ Improvements to increase the efficient use of water through such means as water savings faucets and shower heads and repair of water leaks; ' □ Connection of residential structures to water distribution lines or local sewer collection lines; ' □ For rehabilitation carried out with CDBG funds, costs of: Initial homeowner warranty premiums; Hazard insurance premiums, except where assistance is provided in the form of a grant; and Flood insurance premiums for properties covered by the Flood Disaster Protection Act of 1973; and Procedures concerning inspection and testing for and abatement of lead-based paint. □ □ Costs of acquiring tools to be lent to owners, tenants, and others who will use such tools to carry out rehabilitation;
+Lingible reliabilitation and preservation activities - 370.202 (a) Types of buildings and improvements eligible for rehabilitation assistance.
+CDBG funds may be used to finance the rehabilitation of: Privately owned buildings and improvements for residential purposes; improvements to a single-family residential property which is also used as a place of business, which are required in order to operate the business, need not be considered to be rehabilitation of a commercial or industrial building, if the improvements also provide general benefit to the residential occupants of the building; Low-income public housing and other publicly owned residential buildings and improvements; Publicly or privately owned commercial or industrial buildings, except that the rehabilitation of such buildings owned by a private for-profit business is limited to improvements to the exterior of the building and the correction of code violations; Nonprofit-owned nonresidential buildings and improvements Manufactured housing when such housing that is part of the community's permanent housing stock. (b) Types of assistance.
+CDBG funds may be used to finance the following types of activities, and related costs: Assistance to private individuals and entities, including profit making and nonprofit organizations, to acquire for the purpose of rehabilitation, and to rehabilitate properties, for use or resale for residential purposes; Labor, materials, and other costs of rehabilitation of properties, including repair directed toward an accumulation of deferred maintenance, replacement of principal fixtures and components of existing structures, installation of security devices, including smoke detectors and dead bolt locks, and renovation through alterations, additions to, or enhancement of existing structures, which may be undertaken singly, or in combination; Illusor for refinancing existing indebtedness secured by a property being rehabilitated; Improvements to increase the efficient use of energy in structures through such means as installation of storm windows and doors, siding, wall and attic insulation, and conversion, modification, or replacement of heating and cooling equipment, including the use of solar energy equipment; Improvements to increase the efficient use of water through such means as water savings faucets and shower heads and repair of water leaks; Connection of residential structures to water distribution lines or local sewer collection lines; Tonnection of residential structures to water distribution lines or local sewer collection lines; Tonnection of agrant; and Flood insurance premiums, except where assistance is provided in the form of a grant; and Flood insurance premiums for properties covered by the Flood Disaster Protection Act of 1973; and Procedures concerning inspection and testing for and abatement of lead-based paint.